AICoE/elyra-aidevsecops-tutorial/docs/source/build-images.md

 ```

 For more detailed information on the config file and robot accounts, visit the [AICoE CI documentation](https://github.com/AICoE/aicoe-ci#configuring-build-requirements).
+Once you modify the .aicoe.yaml push the changes to your repo.
+Check [push changes section]((./push-changes.md)) for more details.

 ## Ask for new release